rlabrecque/Steamworks.NET-Docs/installation.md

 * B: Copy `Plugins/Steamworks.NET` into your C# project.
 In Visual Studio open your project properties, change to the Build tab and define `STEAMWORKS_WIN` or `STEAMWORKS_LIN_OSX` globally via `Conditional compilation symbols`.
 	* This is only recommended if your binary is not portable across platforms already.
 If you ship on multiple platforms you must have multiple build targets for each platforms.
 Please prefer the second route.
 * When you build your application the following files must be copied into the output dir:
+	* All Platforms:
 		* **steam_appid.txt** - Required for testing your application outside of steam. *Do not ship this to customers!*
 		* **Steamworks.NET.dll** - Make sure it's the correct version for the platform that you plan on shipping for! - When building for OSX or Linux the wrong Steamworks.NET.dll will be copied over by default, it is recommended that you create a post build script to copy the correct version.
 	* Windows:
 		* **CSteamworks.dll**
 		* **steam_api.dll**